KoteshMCGit/PowerApps-TestEngine-Modules/README.md

 # PowerApps TestEngine Modules

-Sample Extensions modules for the Power Apps Test Engine that extend custom Power Fx and Networking Requests.
+This repository is an experimental project that demonstrates sample Extensions modules for the Power Apps Test Engine that can be used to extend via custom Power Fx and Networking Requests.

 ## Getting Started